 Waikiki, Spouting Fresh Water

-Waikiki History and Fun Facts
+Waikiki Fun Facts

 The Waikiki Reclamation Commission in 1907 led efforts to drain the surrounding swamps, improved roads and built new bridges to Waikiki an effort to increase commercial growth, tourism and travel to Oahu.
 Such efforts were instrumental in enabling hotel and resort development throughout Waikiki.

-During the 1920s and 1930s when enormous amounts of sand from Los Angeles’ Manhattan Beach was shipped to Hawaii and then deposited onto Waikiki’s shoreline in an effort to restore as well as enlarge the beach area.
-Since 1939, the Army Corp of Engineers have built additional seawalls and groins to counter erosion.
+During the 1920s and 1930s, Hawaii shipped sand from California and deposited it onto Waikiki’s shoreline.
+This was an effort to restore as well as enlarge the beach area.
+Since 1939, the Army Corp of Engineers built additional seawalls and groins to counter erosion.
 Ever since then, it has been an ongoing battle with the forces of nature to maintain sand on Waikiki Beach.
-It’s truly ironic that most of Hawaii’s most famous beach, in a place most known for its natural beauty, is man-made.
+It’s ironic that most of Hawaii’s most famous beach, in a place most known for its natural beauty, is man-made.

-Must-see Waikiki Attractions
+Must-see Attractions on Waikiki Vacations

 Arrange to take lessons for the time-honored Hawaiian tradition of hula dancing.
 Places like the Royal Hawaiian Center can provide these at short notice.

-A Taste of Waikiki
+A Taste of Waikiki Vacations